GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_Utilities/06_math.md

 Matrix4 combinedMat = Matrix4::TRS(translation, rotation, scale);
 ~~~~~~~~~~~~~

-To apply a matrix transformation to a 4D vector you can call @ref bs::Matrix4::multiply(const Vector4&) const "Matrix4::multiply()".
+To apply a matrix transformation to a 4D vector you can call @bs::Matrix4::multiply(const Vector4&).

 ~~~~~~~~~~~~~{.cpp}
 Vector4 myVector(1, 0, 0, 1);